-- 39. It is recommended that high-risk official assets be stored, where practical, in commercial safes and vaults designed to give a level of protection against forced entry commensurate with the BIL of the asset.
-Table 2 in Annex A to this DSPF Control, is to be used as a guide to selecting commercial safes and vaults for storing assets. - 40.
-Alternate measures should be used that give the same level of intrusion resistance and delay for assets that cannot be secured in safes or vaults, such as large items or when it is operationally prohibitive (in this case JOC will need to assess and formally accept the risk in accordance with the thresholds for this DSPF Principle.)
-It is recommended that personnel consult with a suitably qualified locksmith or vault manufacturer to determine the appropriate safe or vault for their needs.

-41. Where it is impractical altogether to store high-risk official assets in a secure facility, they should be protected from unauthorised surveillance and theft.
-DS&VS or the relevant ESA can be contacted for advice.
+- 40. It is recommended that high-risk official assets be stored, where practical, in commercial safes and vaults designed to give a level of protection against forced entry commensurate with the BIL of the asset.
+Table 2 in Annex A to this DSPF Control, is to be used as a guide to selecting commercial security containers and vaults for storing assets. - 41.
+Alternate measures should be used that give the same level of intrusion resistance and delay for assets that cannot be secured in safes or vaults, such as large items or when it is operationally prohibitive (in this case Joint Operations Command (JOC) will need to assess and formally accept the risk in accordance with the thresholds for this DSPF Principle).
+It is recommended that personnel consult with a suitably qualified locksmith or vault manufacturer to determine the appropriate safe or vault for their needs. - 42.
+Where it is impractical altogether to store high-risk Official assets in a secure facility, they should be protected from unauthorised access, surveillance and theft.
+DS Division or the relevant ESA can be contacted for advice.